 Are there vegetarian or vegan options at Super Nintendo World?

 There were no food items advertised as vegetarian inside Super Nintendo World.
 However, there were a few items that didn’t contain any meat.
-We cannot guarantee that these are 100% vegetarian, so please double-check during your visit.
+We cannot guarantee these are 100% vegetarian, so please double-check during your visit.

 - Piranha Plant Caprese